 There is no known treatment for HPV.
 However, with regular pap smears and pelvic exams, any changes in the cells of the cervix are identified and treated before they develop into cancer.
 Cervical cancer is one of the most preventable forms of the disease; it can be diagnosed in its early or even pre-cancerous stages.
 Once detected, treatment is quick and effective.
 There is an HPV vaccine, although it is more effective on patients under the age of 26, who are not yet sexually active.
 The HPV vaccine protects women from the 2 strains of HPV that are linked to approximately 70% of cervical cancer cases.
 If you are sexually active, be sure to practice safe sex practices, using condoms and other barrier methods such as dental dams to reduce the risk of contracting HPV.

 At Dr. Patterson's practice, we accept most major insurance plans.
+Dr. Patterson is a Cigna Tier 1 provider, so patient participation in employer-sponsored Cigna group plans with OAP or PPO coverage may result in lower copayments or coinsurance levels for covered services.
 Here is a list of some of the plans we accept.
 Please contact our office if you do not see your insurance provider listed.

 "Dr. Patterson has been my Doctor for more than 25 years now.
 I have recommended many women to him through out the years and will continue to do so!"

 "An extremely kind and compassionate expert in his field.
 Would not hesitate to recommend him to family and friends."